penrynjohnp/logicapps-labs/docs/logicapps-ai-course/05_build_multi_agent_systems/02-prompt-chaining.md

 ---
-title: 02 - Implement the Prompt Chaining pattern with Azure Logic Apps
+title: 02 - Implement the prompt chaining pattern with Azure Logic Apps
 description: Learn how to implement the prompt chaining pattern in Azure Logic Apps — building sequential agent workflows with validation gates, error handling, and performance monitoring to reliably decompose and process complex tasks. ms.service: logic-apps ms.topic: tutorial